ministryofjustice/modernisation-platform-ami-builds/README.md

 GitHub workflow files are used to invoke Terraform and an example workflow is defined at [./.github/workflows/example.yml](./.github/workflows/example.yml).
 To create a workflow for your team, simply copy ```example.yml``` and add a new file named ```[your_team_name].yml```.
 The workflow within the example workflow has no branch condition that might restrict when Terraform is applied.
 Please change as appropriate for your team's processes.

+### How to view and start EC2 Image Builder pipelines

+You can view and start EC2 Image Builder pipelines by assuming a role in the core-shared-services account.

+* [Log in to the AWS console](https://user-guide.modernisation-platform.service.justice.gov.uk/user-guide/accessing-the-aws-console.html#accessing-the-aws-console) via SSO as a modernisation-platform-developer
+* Click your SSO username in the top right of the AWS Console and choose "Switch Role"
+* Enter the core-shared-services account number ([see Slack message](https://mojdt.slack.com/archives/C01A7QK5VM1/p1645178678535589))
+* Enter role as `member-shared-services`
+* Navigate to EC2 Image Builder and click on “Image pipelines”
+* Choose your pipeline, you can view details and run the pipeline via “Actions”

 ## Future additions and improvements